memfault/interrupt/_drafts/heartbeats.md

 You can find the library within the
 [Interrupt Github repo](https://github.com/memfault/interrupt/blob/master/example/device-metrics).

-The metrics in the example library stored in a `int32_t` array for simplicity, but there are optimizations that can be made to store values of various lengths or signedness.
+The metrics in the example library stored in an `int32_t` array for simplicity, but there are optimizations that can be made to store values of various lengths or signedness.
 Assuming 4 bytes per metric, you can reasonably store hundreds of different metrics in RAM at any one time and flush them to persistent storage